shawnbot/svg-aspect-ratio/README.md

+# Huzzah!
+Dirk Schulze says in an email that:

+> I hope I understand the issue correctly.
+But what you describe has been wrong in WebKit and Blink for a very long time.
+We did change that behavior recently.
+With the next release, all major browsers but IE will use the value of viewBox to get the intrinsic ratio of the SVG file if no height was specified.
+You can test the change in a WebKit nightly or Chromium Canary.

+So it looks like the fix is on its way.
+In the meantime, you can still use [the script](#the-script) to shim the expected behavior.

 # SVG Aspect Ratio
 This is a proposal for how browsers should calculate the *intrinsic aspect ratio* of SVG elements using their `viewBox` attribute, so that they behave more like images in flexible layouts.